cloe-lang/doc/overview/features.md

-As some other functional programming languages, Coel prevents variables from being mutated because that makes programs more predictable and functions easier to test.
-However, variables defined in the programs can be redefined shadowing previous ones.
+As some other functional programming languages, Coel prevents variables from being mutated because that makes programs more predictable and functions easier to test while they might be redefined shadowing previous ones.

 ```coel
 (let x 123)